sirnewton01/anon-ssh/README.md

 **What is this?**

 TL;DR It's a way to use SSH that's as simple as browsing the web, but supports interoperability of protocols and tools.
-A space capsule has a combination of systems to accomplish specific goals.
+A space capsule is a combination of systems that work together.

 This is a convention built on top of the common Secure SHell (SSH) Protocol.
 SSH Capsules have these capabilities.